dkuenzel/Portable-Geo-API/README.md

 # Portable-Geo-API
-This Project aims to provide an Rest API for the calculation of routes (also isochrones + more to follow) on top of OSM data.
+This Project aims to provide an Rest API for the calculation of road network related analysis (routing, isochrones, etc) on top of OSM data.

-<b>Notice: This project is experimental and under active development right now, meaning refactoring, restructuring, etc will occur.
-Query format will most certainly change as well.
-Also the scope is not clear yet so it will probably end up being a more generic geo api which also provides services like isochrone calculation, etc</b>

 <h2>General Info</h2>